 1、Why Is Copper Used for Wiring in Components on Printed Circuit Boards?

-So the major question that comes to any customer’s mind when purchasing copper circuit boards is why only copper is suitable.
+So the central question that comes to any customer's mind when purchasing copper circuit boards is why only copper is suitable.
 When compared to other substances, copper offers a few advantages.

 Image 1: Copper PCB

 For starters, copper offers better thermal and electric conductivity than most other metals, so heat transfers through the circuit evenly.
 Even heat transfer is essential in this case because otherwise, uneven heating can put excessive stress on the PCB, which damages its components.